mansi-1406/AI-Based-Haircare-Recommendation-System/README.md

 ## ⭐ Support

-If you found this project useful, consider giving it a star on GitHub.
+If you found this project useful, please consider giving it a star on GitHub.

-⭐ Star the repository to support the project and encourage future improvements.
+⭐ Your support helps improve the project and encourages future development.